cedricholz/Python-Cryptocurrency-Scraper-Trader/README.md

 ```
 and put in your authenticator code from Google Authenticator.

 4. Add file, "secrets.json" to file Trader folder, examples folder, and Main folder containing the code below and your key and secret from previous step.

-This file is in the .gitignore so you don't accidentally push your key to the world.
+All files to add are in the git ignore so we don't push our secrets.

 ```
 {